 Labour Councillor Mohammed Pappu has been suspended from the party and his committee positions after being challenged by The Times newspaper over posts he shared on Facebook that promoted anti-Semitic conspiracy theories.

 The posts claimed Israel was responsible for the London and Paris terrorist attacks and that the purpose of the war in Syria was to install a Rothschild Bank.

-Pappu was in charge of grants scrutiny at the council, receiving an additional £19,000 on top of his basic allowance.
+Pappu was the Vice Chair of grants scrutiny at the council, receiving an additional £8,000 on top of his basic allowance.